 Imagine a policyholder who uses a neural monitoring device to track sleep patterns.
 The logs show irregular brainwave activity before death.
 The insurer may respond with several theories:

-This type of dispute shows how neuroscience can complicate the claims process.
+This type of dispute shows how neuroscience can complicate the claims process and create opportunities for insurers to reinterpret long standing definitions of risk.

 Can Attorneys Help in Neural Data Denials?